20-minute breakfast: sourdough crepes

 What is a crepe?

-Cream-filled crepes are a decadent treat that look like they are incredibly difficult to make… not true!
-A crepe is basically a thin and bubbly pancake that packs a protein punch from generous amounts of eggs and milk.
-This recipe for cream filled crepes is rich and sweet, while other recipes can be savory.
+Cream-filled crepes are a decadent French-style pancake that look like they are incredibly difficult to make… not true!
+A crepe is basically a bubbly, very thin pancake that packs a protein punch from generous amounts of eggs and milk.
+This recipe for cream filled flavorful crepes is rich and sweet, while other recipes can have savory fillings.
 At the bottom of this post I will share my Strawberry Rhubarb variation that is ABSOLUTELY DELISH.
-Any jam, jelly, preserve, pudding or fresh fruit will do!
-Filling the crepe with sausage and gravy or sautéed veggies would be an example of a savory twist.
+Other delicious fillings are homemade jam, jelly, preserve, pudding or fresh fruit will do!
+Filling the crepe with sausage and gravy or sautéed veggies would be an example of a savory crepes.
 Also incredibly good!
-There are no rules with crepes!
+There are no rules with crepes, you have a wide choice of fillings that you can use!

 sourdough crepe in cast iron skillet with farm fresh eggs